aliascash/alias-wallet-archive/README.md

 This is the official source code repository for [Spectrecoin](https://spectreproject.io/) (XSPEC).

-The latest release is [1.3.5](https://github.com/XSPECOfficial/spectre/releases/tag/v1.3.5), released on January 16, 2018.
+The latest release is [1.3.8](https://github.com/spectrecoin/spectre/releases/tag/v1.3.8), released on April 6, 2018.

 Building from source
 ====================